UnCoqui/TA100-GitFlowWebsite/5_MakeChangesToWebsite.md

 You will update the following:
 - Upload your picture to the image folder (shoulder and up)
 - First and Last Name
-- A short sentence that describes somethign about you (i.e. maybe a hobby, that you are a Tech Partciapnt at NFAR, etc.)
+- A short sentence that describes somethign about you (i.e. maybe a hobby, that you are a Tech Participant at NFAR, etc.)
 - your@autest.net email address

-### 9. Commit changes to your branch
+### 4. Commit changes to your branch

 %git add home.html